KonstaT/KonstaT.github.io/_devices/rpi4/AOSP13.md

 **Issues:**

-- Camcorder & some third party camera apps don't work with official Pi camera modules
+- Camcorder (i.e. recording videos) & some third party camera apps don't work with official Pi camera modules (works with UVC USB webcams)
 - SELinux is in permissive mode
 - Encrypting userdata is not supported
 - and more...